dynatrace-oss-contrib/telegraf/plugins/outputs/dynatrace/README.md

 Setting up Telegraf is explained in the [Telegraf Documentation](https://docs.influxdata.com/telegraf/latest/introduction/getting-started/).
 The Dynatrace exporter may be enabled by adding an `[[outputs.dynatrace]]` section to your `telegraf.conf` config file.
-All configurations are optional, but if a `url` is specified then an `api_token` is required.
+All configurations are optional, but if a `url` other than the OneAgent metric ingestion endpoint is specified then an `api_token` is required.
 To see all available options, see [Configuration](#configuration) below.

 ### Running alongside Dynatrace OneAgent